 So, How Do You Overcome Rejection?

 - Allow yourself to feel disappointed.
 It’s natural to feel hurt.
 Suppressing your emotion can have a negative effect.
 Once you have acknowledged your feelings, let it go.
 You want to use your energy to find alternative solutions including improving and trying again.

 - Don’t take rejection personally.
 There are many reasons you may have been denied.
 You may not have the necessary skills when seeking a job, have enough experience, or you were not a good fit for what is needed.
 Many times, the denial has nothing to do with you.
 It could mean that timing was off, or the budget was cut for the position.

+- Find the wisdom in the denial.
 I believe that every experience is designed to make us better.
 Rejection is no exception.
 Ask yourself, what is the lesson in this situation?
 How does this make me stronger?
 Maybe you could have been more prepared.
 Chalk it up as learning “what not to do” and now you can try another solution.
 This may be an opportunity to become better and stronger.
 Ask yourself, what is the lesson in this experience?

+- Don’t allow that one rejection to define who you are.
 What one person rejects; another person accepts.
 You know you better than anyone else.

+- Don’t give up.
 Use rejection as motivation to achieve your goals.
 Remember, every “no” leads you closer to your “yes”.